Velir/Jabberwocky-docs/source/getting-started/overview.rst

 The **core libraries** represent the common stack for developing on all new Sitecore solutions.
 The **extra libraries** are recommended (but entirely optional), and include specific features that can be included in solutions piecemeal.

+The **code analysis** libraries are complements of their respective Core libraries, and provide diagnostics and code fixes for common patterns when using the respective Core libraries.
+They are highly recommended if you are developing in Visual Studio 2015.

 Core Libraries
 -------------------